Regular patterns, substitudes, Feynman categories and operads: Hermida-type adjunctions and the main theorem

-\begin{blanko}{Operads.} There are three canonical embeddings of the category of operads into substitudes.
+\begin{blanko}{Operads.} There are three ways of regarding operads as substitudes.
 For a given operad $P$, the options are: the trivial pinning, where $C = \operatorname{obj}(P)$, the discrete category of objects; the canonical groupoid pinning, where $C = P_1^{\operatorname{iso}}$, the groupoid of invertible unary operations; and the full pinning, where $C= P_1$, the category of all unary operations.